Dodge: 1990s

-The Omni and the Horizon ended production in 1990, and were replaced by the Dodge Shadow/Plymouth Sundance, which were both introduced for 1987.
+The Dodge Omni and Plymouth Horizon ended production in 1990, and were replaced by the Dodge Shadow/Plymouth Sundance, which were both introduced for 1987.
 Both the Monaco and Premier were discontinued during the 1992 model year.
-However, its state-of-the-art manufacturing plant and the key executive from American Motors behind the Premier/Monaco design, François Castaing, would lead to the successful and highly rated "cab-forward" LH Dodge Intrepid, Chrysler Concorde, and Eagle Vision versions in late 1992 when production resumed at Brampton Assembly.
+However, its state-of-the-art manufacturing plant and the key executive from American Motors behind the Premier/Monaco design, François Castaing, would lead to the successful and highly rated "cab-forward" LH Dodge Intrepid, Chrysler Concorde, and Eagle Vision versions in late 1992, when production resumed at Brampton Assembly.

-Dodge-branded Mitsubishi vehicles were phased out by 1993 except for the Dodge Stealth running through 1996.
-However, Mitsubishi-made engines and electrical components were still widely used in American domestic Chrysler products.
+Dodge-branded Mitsubishi vehicles were phased out by 1993, except for the Dodge Stealth, which ran through 1996.
+However, Mitsubishi-made engines and electrical components were still widely used in domestic American Chrysler products.

 In 1992, Dodge moved their performance orientation forward substantially with the Viper, which featured an aluminum V10 engine and composite sports roadster body.
-This was the first step in what was marketed as "The New Dodge", which was an aggressive advertising campaign with a litany of new models, with television ads narrated by Edward Herrmann that pointed out the innovations in the vehicles and challenged their competitors.
-Also, he would go on to serve as the brand's spokesperson for the rest of the decade.
+This was the first step in what was marketed as "The New Dodge", an aggressive advertising campaign with a litany of new models, with television ads narrated by Edward Herrmann that pointed out the innovations in the vehicles and challenged their competitors.
+Herrmann would go on to serve as the brand's spokesperson for the rest of the 1990s.

-Later that year was the introduction of the new Intrepid sedan, substantially different from its boxy Dynasty predecessor.
+Later that year marked the introduction of the Intrepid sedan, substantially different from its boxy predecessor, the Dynasty.
 The Intrepid used what Chrysler called "cab forward" styling, with the wheels pushed out to the corners of the chassis for maximum passenger space.
 The Intrepid was available in two trim levels: base and the sportier, better-equipped ES, which added four-wheel disc brakes, 16-inch wheels with better tires, and stiffer "touring" suspension damping.
 All Intrepids received driver and front passenger airbags, a rarity at the time, as well as air conditioning and the four-speed automatic transmission.
 Anti-lock brakes were optional, as was traction control, and the more powerful 3.5 L SOHC engine rated at (214 hp).